Astra (album): Background

-Started in 1984, it marked the return of Wetton to the group after his firing in September 1983.
+Begun in 1984, Astra marked the return of Wetton to the group after his firing in September 1983.
 He had been replaced by Emerson, Lake & Palmer co-founder Greg Lake, temporarily, for the concerts at the Nippon Budokan in Tokyo in December 1983.
 The opening night of these shows, highly advertised as Asia in Asia, was the first in the history of MTV to be broadcast via satellite transmission.
 Following a two-month stint, Lake had left Asia and soon Wetton had been convinced to come back.
 The latter agreed, but made it a condition to his return that Howe depart the line-up.
 By the time sessions for Astra began, the group had recruited Meyer, a former guitarist of the Swiss hard rock band Krokus.
 This personnel change marked a shift in musical direction for Asia to a more edgy, slightly arena rock and metal sound.
 Howe commented in The Steve Howe Guitar Collection (1993) that when the album was done he was asked to play on it but declined because he didn't feel the material was strong.

 Production

 Continuing the trend from Alpha (1983), the main composers on Astra were Wetton and keyboard player Geoff Downes.
-Two songs, "Voice of America" and "Wishing", were started by Wetton during his time away from the group, initially towards a solo album.
+Two songs, "Voice of America" and "Wishing", were started by Wetton during his time away from the group, initially for a solo album.
+Downes eventually joined Wetton in writing "Voice of America", with the song intended as a tribute to Brian Wilson of The Beach Boys.
 "Hard on Me" was written solely by Wetton at the end of the sessions, when the label complained about the lack of a potential hit single.
-One of the out-take tracks, "We Move as One", was used by former ABBA vocalist Agnetha Fältskog for her solo album Eyes of a Woman (1985).
+One of the out-take tracks, "We Move as One", was recorded by former ABBA vocalist Agnetha Fältskog on her solo album Eyes of a Woman (1985).

 Astra was recorded at Westside Studios, The Townhouse Studios and Sarm West Studios, all of which are located in London.
 Like the two previous recordings, it was produced by Mike Stone, but this time with the participation of Downes.
-The album was originally intended to be titled Arcadia, but was changed prior to the release to avoid confusion, when it was learned that a side project of the same name of Duran Duran was being recorded at the same time.
+The album was originally intended to be titled Arcadia, but this was changed prior to the release to avoid confusion, when it was learned that a side project of the same name of Duran Duran was being recorded at the same time.
 The cover artwork was designed by Roger Dean, who had collaborated with Asia since their debut.